Repair Manuals and Cosmic Sounds

 Study Centre (CED), Level 0

-The research is based on the impact that the work of the hard-to-classify architect, inventor and utopian, Buckminster Fuller, has had on the experience and search for alternative ways of inhabiting space and of relating to the environment from a “do it yourself” or “less is more” perspective.
-The influences that these and other utopian theories have had on thought and creation can be seen in publications such as Whole Earth Catalog or New Woman’s Survival Catalog, two directories of alternative resources published in the late 1960s and early 1970s.
-They are countercultural references and precursors of many other publications which support the establishment of alternative collaboration networks based on self-management and feminist libertarian ecology.
+The research is based on the impact that the work of the architect, inventor and utopian Buckminster Fuller has had on different generations of creators when seeking alternative ways of inhabiting space and relating to the environment, based on the strategies of ‘do it yourself’ or ‘more with less’.
+The influences that these and other utopian theories exerted on thought and creation are recognisable in publications such as Whole Earth Catalog (1968) or The New Woman’s Survival Catalog (1973), authentic countercultural references that nourished hippies, beatniks and a whole series of movements based on self-management and feminist libertarian ecology.

-Pacifist community projects like Drop City, The Farm or The Diggers; anarchists like Provo or Christiania; and those based on radical design and architecture, such as Archigram or Ken Isaacs, all used self-publishing to independently disseminate ideas that question and challenge the interests of established power and propose the awakening of a new spiritual life outside the system.
+Pacifist community projects such as Drop City, The Farm or The Diggers, anarchists like Provo or Christiania, or based on radical design and architecture such as Archigram or Ken Isaacs used self-edited publications to independently spread ideas that challenge the interests of established power and propose the awakening of a new spiritual life on the fringes of the system.